 Huge thumbs up to Zach, who did a great guiding job!

+We are now on our way back to London.
 I just wanted to convey how much we enjoyed skiing with Jeff.
 A great guide, a great guy, and a great skier too.
 He looked after us super-well, had a great attitude, and took us on a few runs which will stay in the memory for a while.

 When we come next, we will be in touch to discuss options.

 All the best, Robert